-You can take the girl out of Minnesota, but you can’t take Minnesota out of the girl.
+I don’t live in Minnesota anymore.
+But while you can take the girl out of Minnesota, you can’t take Minnesota out of the girl.

 We Minnesotans are a special lot.
 Good work ethic.
 Nature lovers.
 Politically schizophrenic.
 Minnesota once elected the most conservative senator in the U.S. Senate and the most liberal one.
 At the same time.
 And yes, we’re the state that called Jesse Ventura “governor.”
 We’re a hearty stock who would rarely ask, “Is it hot enough for ya?” but would often say, “Cold enough, eh?”